Home

 • The best investing is emotionless.
 As a founder, you often live and die by your work, mixing business with mission with ego.
 Not true with investing, it’s just numbers.
 Shorting a company isn’t personal.

-Grateful for an amazing weekend with my friends, parth chopra, kenton prescott, and jay feng and excited to attend next year as well.
+Grateful for an amazing weekend with parth chopra, kenton prescott, and jay feng.
+Excited for next year!

 • Snowball